Beijing North Refractories Co., Ltd.

 · Electrical insulation in high-temperature settings.

-High-Density Ceramic Fiber Boards
+What Is High-Density Ceramic Fiber Board?

 · Lightweight: Significantly lighter than calcium silicate boards, which can reduce the overall weight of the furnace structure, simplify installation, and lower transportation costs.